13.2 C

 Nowadays

-Today, the kilogram is defined not by a physical artifact but by a fundamental constant of nature known as the Planck constant, ensuring its value remains the same wherever in the universe you are.
+Today, the kilogram is defined not by a physical artifact but by a fundamental constant of nature known as the Planck constant, ensuring its value remains the same wherever you are in the universe.

 Yet, just like length, weight measurement sees a divergence in practice.
-While most of the world has adopted the metric system, the United States still largely uses pounds and ounces.
+While most of the world has adopted the metric system, the United States still essentially uses the imperial system, which includes pounds and ounces.
 These dual systems, although sometimes leading to confusion, also symbolize the fascinating diversity in our ways of understanding and interacting with the world.

 The story of weight measurement is more than just numbers and units.
 It reflects human ingenuity and our quest to bring order to our surroundings.
 From trade markets of ancient civilizations to modern-day laboratories, the measure of weight has played a vital role in human development.
 And as we continue to push the boundaries of knowledge and explore the cosmos, this fundamental measure remains at the core of our scientific endeavors.